 The other factor is credit (more on that below).
 As a new business you may not have a lot of credit history.
 Certain business electricity suppliers are more lax with their credit standards.
 And some other suppliers will accept a personal credit check if you are a sole proprietor.

 Lastly, when you are moving in to a new space, there may be city permits for electricity.
 This will depend on the city you are in.
 If you are leasing, work with your landlord to find out the permit requirements.
 If you are building a new property, your builder will have connections with the permitting office.
 And they handle that as part of your occupancy permit.

 Your best approach when setting up electricity service for a new business?
 Talk to an energy procurement expert that can walk you through it.
 Give us a call at 844-214-5559.

 What are the Credit Requirements for Business Electricity?

 When you buy electricity, you are buying in a “post-pay” agreement.
 You agree to buy power from a supplier, and they agree to sell it to you and to coordinate delivery to your location.
-The supplier then issues you a bill for the power and delivery after you have consumed it.
-Whether you pay them or not, the supplier is on the hook for the power you used and for the delivery charges to get it to you.
-Because of this, most electricity suppliers will want to run a credit check on your business.
+The supplier or utility company then issues you a bill for the power and delivery after you have consumed it.
+Whether you pay them or not, the supplier is on the hook for the power you used.
+Because of this, most electricity suppliers and utilities will want to run a credit check on your business.

 There are several options for satisfying a deposit.
 First, you can pay a deposit, typically equal to 1/5 of your estimated annual usage.
 Or, if you have had service at that location or a prior location, you may be able to provide a credit history from your current electricity provider showing that you pay on time.
-Some electricity suppliers make it even easier, simply requiring that you submit 1-2 of your most recent electricity bills to prove that you pay on time.
+Some electricity suppliers make it even easier.
+They simply require that you submit 1-2 of your most recent electricity bills to prove that you pay on time.
 There are also suppliers that will let a small business owner use personal credit to guarantee payment.